 Other noticeable differences between annual plants and perennial plants are mentioned below.

-Are Zinnias Annuals or Perennials?
+Are Zinnias Perennials or Annuals?

 So, they flourish during the warm season and wither away after the severe frost.

 Zinnias’s upper shoot part will die yearly, but the underground part may remain alive.

 But before their death, they have a high chance of reseeding the garden again.

-Let us look at the table below to know which Zinnias grow best as annual and perennial.
+See the table below to know which Zinnias grow best as annual and perennial.

 |Zinnia haageana||Zinnia acerosa|